 Stephanie Carrigg serves as a Senior Policy Advisor in the SMART Office for the U.S. Department of Justice, Office of Justice Programs.
 Ms. Carrigg assesses sex offender registration and notification management systems in states and tribal jurisdictions to determine substantial implementation of Title I of the Adam Walsh Act, the Sex Offender Registration and Notification Act (SORNA).
-Ms. Carrigg is the team lead on reviewing and disseminating federal and state sex offender registration case law.
+Ms. Carrigg is the team lead on reviewing matters specific to juvenile sex offender registration.
 She also provides training on sex offender registration and notification to federal, state, tribal and local government agencies.

 Ms. Carrigg previously served as a Senior Policy Advisor in the SMART Office from April 2009–December 2012.
 Prior to rejoining the SMART staff, Ms. Carrigg was an Assistant General Counsel for Court Services and Offender Supervision Agency for the District of Columbia (CSOSA).
 As an Assistant General Counsel, Ms. Carrigg handled a variety of employment, ethics, privacy and tort matters.
 In addition, Ms. Carrigg served as a legal advisor to CSOSA’s Sex Offense Registry Unit, which handles the registration of all District sex offenders.